E-Police home | Easy400 | System i home

 • compare data

-if needed, type a match pattern (string) to be found in the message text
+If needed, type a match pattern (string) to be found in the message text

-• compare data offset
+• compare data position

 • compare data length

-• message reply
+• a message reply

 the reply that should be given to an inquiry message (usually a single character)